filfreire/filfreire.github.io/_drafts/wildwest.md

 Depending on your experience you can probably image more "sins" based on these.

-This "grind my gears".
-I don't have a lot of advice on this either.
-I'd follow the same approach as before in these kinds of projects: after a couple of attempts to improve and change the project "environment" for the better of all involved, I'd just jump to the next project.
+This "grind my gears" and I don't have a lot of advice on this, but, I'd follow the same approach as before in these kinds of projects: after a couple of attempts to improve and change the project "environment" for the better of all involved, I'd just jump to the next project.
 Why?
-Because with my experience I've realized: there come times where you notice you won't change poor mentalities/mindsets, and your time is better invested elsewhere.
+Because with my experience I've realized: there come times where you notice you won't change poor mentalities/mindsets, and your time is limited and better invested elsewhere.

 ## Wrapping up